MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-windows-defender-application-control.md

 ## Support for OEM extensions

 This release doesn't support partner extensions based on the SBE toolkit because internal-dependent components aren't present in this build.
-OEM partners can manually create a supplemental policy, as described below, until the SBE toolkit is available.
+OEM partners can manually create a supplemental policy, as described below, until the SBE toolkit becomes available.

 ## Create a WDAC policy to enable third party software